The Port of Venice: Transportation and Getting to Town from Venice Cruise Terminal

 when choosing transportation from the port of Venice

-• How long will your cruise ship stay in the port of Venice? - most Europe cruise ships that call to Venice will have an overnight in their itinerary.
-Not all ships necessarily arrive in Venice early in the morning so check the times of your arrival and departure and plan how many times you want to go downtown during your stay.
+• How long will your cruise ship stay in the port of Venice? - many Europe cruise ships that call to Venice will have an overnight in their itinerary.
+Also, not all ships necessarily arrive in Venice early in the morning so check the times of your arrival and departure and plan how many times you want/can to go downtown during your stay.

-• How long can you walk without getting tired? - some people have troubles with walking and they will go either with ship organized tours or pay for the cruise line organized shuttle boat.
-In Venice, it's not just about walking from the port of Venice to Piazza San Marco... remember you will walk a lot once you get there too!
+• How long can you walk without getting tired? - In Venice, it's not just about walking from the port of Venice (later I will explain which part can be walked) to Piazza San Marco... remember you will walk a lot once you get there too!
+In other words, there's a lot of walking involved so choose wisely.

-• How many times a day are you going to go back and forth between the port of Venice and Piazza San Marco? - do you have any arrangements or appointments that might limit your time on the day of your visit to Venice?
+• What is the timeframe you can stay out in the port of Venice and Piazza San Marco? - Do you have any arrangements or appointments that might limit your time on the day of your visit to Venice?
 Do you have a spa appointment?
 Have you arranged to meet one of your old friends in Venice at a specific time?
-Do you have to run back to the ship to pick up your kids at the kids centre?
-Take all of these into account when planning your day and how many times you have to be back on the cruise ship.
-The more times you have to, or want to, go back and forth from the port of Venice the more you will benefit from a means of transportation that gives you an option of unlimited use for a flat fee (cruise ship organized shuttle boat).
+Have you arranged one of the tours that have a meeting point in central Venice at a certain time?
+Take all of these into account when planning your day, means of travel and time it will take to reach Venice.

-• Do you have kids with you or not? - are your kids old enough to walk all the way to Venice (1 hour walk) and then still walk for hours around the downtown Venice area?
+• Do you have kids with you or not? - are your kids old enough to walk all the way to Venice (1 hour walk from Piazzale Roma) and then still walk for hours around the downtown Venice area?
 Or do they get tired easily and are better off taking water boat transportation straight from the port of Venice to Piazza San Marco area?
 What are their interests?
-Will you be taking them out into Venice every time you go out or will they be staying in the kids centre?
 Are you willing to pay for a shore excursion for them and will they appreciate it?

 • What part of the day do you prefer to spend in town most? - if your cruise ship arrives in Venice early in the morning and doesn't depart until later the next day, you will have many options.
 Some people prefer to go out very early in the morning while it's still not busy, have lunch out, come back for an afternoon nap and then go back out at night for a romantic gondola ride.
 Others prefer to avoid morning crowds, have lunch on board, and then head out in the afternoon sightseeing and shopping and treat themselves with a nice dinner out.
-And then there's some, like us, that stay out from early morning to late night until their feet are just about falling off!
 Every time of day in Venice is special and has its own little rituals: early morning espressos and cornettos con marmelata shoulder to shoulder with dressed up and perfumed shop assistants from luxury boutiques, before lunch aperitifs sitting at the bar inside Caffe Florian Venice, evening dinner in one of the authentic Venetian restaurants, night drinks at Harry's bar... so difficult to skip even one!
 What time of the day do you think you will enjoy in Venice most?
 How long can you stay out in the port in one go?

 These are all the factors to consider that will help you in deciding which transport to take when getting from the Stazione Marittima Venice cruise terminal to Venice St. Mark's square.